Great Parks of Hamilton County

 About Great Parks

 Great Parks of Hamilton County was created in 1930 with the mission to preserve and protect natural resources and to provide outdoor recreation and education in order to enhance the quality of life for present and future generations.
-Great Parks manages 22 parks and nature preserves spanning over 18,081 acres across Hamilton County.
+Great Parks manages 22 parks and conservation areas spanning over 18,000 acres across Hamilton County.
 It is a political subdivision of the State of Ohio, governed by a Board of Park Commissioners.
 The five board members serve without compensation and are appointed by the Judge of Probate Court of Hamilton County.

 • Natural resource management and restoration